Mother Shares Photo Reminding Parents Of ‘Silent Killer’

 What Are The Symptoms?

 Insomnia.
 The No. 1 sign something is amiss.
-Obviously, a newborn throws off normal sleep schedules, but if Mom can’t sleep when baby does sleep, It’s a sign to watch for
+Obviously, a newborn throws off normal sleep schedules, but if Mom can’t sleep when the baby does sleep, It’s a sign to watch for

 Not Eating.
-Those suffering from anxiety can feel like they’ve “had a thousand cups of coffee,” When people are in this fight-or-flight mode, appetite is often suppressed.
+Those suffering from anxiety can feel like they’ve “had a thousand cups of coffee,” When people are in this fight-or-flight mode, their appetite is often suppressed.

 Avoiding the Baby.
 Moms might not want to touch the baby or change the baby.
-When they are with the baby, they might avoiding carrying the baby, paralyzed by fear.
+When they are with the baby, they might avoid carrying the baby, paralyzed by fear.
 They also aren’t going to want to drive the car with the baby alone.

 Sickness.
-Women might suffer from chills, nausea, numbness, dizziness, increased heart rate, palpitations, chest pressure, rapid breathing and stomach problems.
+Women might suffer from chills, nausea, numbness, dizziness, increased heart rate, palpitations, chest pressure, rapid breathing, and stomach problems.
 Some of these could be signs of a panic attack.